 Groups must demonstrate an interest in sharing a living space as well as addressing a certain theme as part of their residential experience.
 The theme around which the group is focused is limited only by imagination.
 Examples of possible themes include: wellness, service, gender communication, recreation, literature, peace, Bible study, politics, etc. Be creative!

 Groups commit to living and learning with their theme during the academic year, by executing programs that address the community's theme.
-A minimum of seven such programs must be proposed in the application.
+A minimum of six programs must be proposed in the application.
 Programs might include guest speakers, field trips, special readings, social gatherings, games, meetings, etc. Again, program ideas are limitless!

 All policies and standards that are maintained in the traditional residence halls also apply to theme housing units.